-To begin, take your TO – BE process from Phase 2 and develop that into a detailed and well documented process.
-I like so-called swimlanes.
+To begin, take your TO – BE process from Phase 2 and develop that into a detailed and well documented maintenance planning & scheduling process.
+In terms of flowcharts, I like so-called swimlanes.
 They show in a very intuitive and simple way who does what and when in the process.

 Make sure that you clearly document what must be done in each process step so there is no doubt whatsoever.
 Where possible define standard CMMS transactions and screens for everyone to use.